 If you’re contemplating an opportunistic move to adjust your risk level – take a minute to try this exercise: Assume that whatever decision you’re about to make will be wrong.
 Which wrong decision can you live with?

 While this might come across as the pessimist’s approach, I consider it the humble man’s approach.
 If you increase risk and then the market drops another 20%, can you live with yourself?
 If you stay put and then the market bounces back quickly, can you live with yourself?
 If you make a move and it turns out being right, good for you.
 If there is a scenario that will leave you kicking yourself, why not take it out of play?

 So then, if timing the market doesn’t seem wise, what SHOULD you be doing right now?
 While investment returns come and go, there are a few planning ideas that make sense for a lot of people.
 With IRA values down, should you convert to Roth?
 In taxable accounts, does it make sense to start harvesting losses?
 Certainly, a mortgage refinance might be logical.

 If you can’t control the market, why spend 95% of your personal finance effort watching it on TV and speculating?
 Our advice is and always will be to focus on the things you can control, and the things that won’t leave you kicking yourself.

-Adam Weingartner is a registered representative of Lincoln Financial Advisors Corp.
-Securities and investment advisory services offered through Lincoln Financial Advisors Corp., a broker/dealer (member SIPC) and registered investment advisor.
-Insurance offered through Lincoln affiliates and other fine companies.
-Bluestone Wealth Partners is not an affiliate of Lincoln Financial Advisors Corp.
+Adam Weingartner is a registered representative of LPL Financial.
+Securities and investment advisory services offered through LPL Financial., a broker/dealer (member SIPC) and registered investment advisor.
+Insurance offered through LPL Financial affiliates and other fine companies.

 Past performance does not guarantee future results.